 Tension accumulates in the muscles and connective tissues of the body that can negatively affect range of motion, performance, and willingness to perform in the horse.
+We use techniques that help the horse to release excessive tension and improve the above.
 The accumulation of this pain and tension can be the result of many things.
 The normal ones we would think of from the perspective of the human athlete would be repetitive motion and over-exertion of the muscle.
 We would recognize these from the pain, or from the noticeable effect on our performance, and we would do something about it.
 Usually the first thing we do is complain, either to ourselves or to others.
-Then, could eventually lead to an injury that requires veterinary treatment.
-The best way to see if something is starting to show up is to ask the vet to look at it.
-Often natural onesidedness is a factor in the development of a foot or leg injury.
-Just another note: It also makes sense to see if compensation for a foot or leg issue is affecting the diagonal limb and muscles of the horse.

-Another difference between US and THEM that clouds the issue is that excessive tension can accumulate in muscles due to many other factors in the horse besides repetitive motion or overif we're smart and want to feel and perform better, we do or have something done about it.
+Then, if we're smart and want to feel and perform better, we do or have something done about it.
 Miscommunication doesn't seem to be a problem here.

-Of course, you can see where I'm heading with this.
-The difference between horses and humans is that the only way the horse can let us know that pain or tension is negatively affecting him is through outward changes in performance, or behavior.
+Of course, you can all see where I'm heading with this.
+The difference between horses and humans is; the only way the horse can let us know that pain or tension is negatively affecting him is through outward changes in performance, or behavior.
 The miscommunication comes in when we don't understand why his performance is not up to par, or why his attitude or behavior has gone south.
 What we often interpret as a mental or training issue may be a physical issue.
 Some signs that this may be the case would be if a training problem you're trying to work through is, 1) recurring or consistently difficult for the horse to get, 2) a problem that is noticeably or consistently more to one side than the other, or 3) shows up suddenly.
 These are signs that something physical is bothering or restricting movement in the horse.